Why Business Growth Starts to Feel Unclear

 When demand becomes predictable and your business depends too heavily on your personal involvement.

-It’s to step back, evaluate where you are, and decide whether your business needs expansion or focus.
+The next step is not to take on more.
+It is to step back and evaluate whether your business needs expansion or focus.

 General Inquiry (Sales and Marketing)